-Language building is another key focus in English Studies, as it's vital for students to develop skills in vocabulary, grammar, reading comprehension, and written and oral communication skills.
-Videos can help enhance these aspects of literacy by providing multimodal resources that combine audio, visuals, and text, allowing students to see and hear concepts at the same time.
+Language building is another key focus in English Studies, as students need to develop skills in vocabulary, grammar, reading comprehension, and written and oral communication skills.
+Mobile videos can help enhance these aspects of literacy by providing multimodal resources that combine audio, visuals, and text, allowing students to see and hear concepts at the same time.
 This approach helps make challenging language concepts more understandable and engages students in ways that text alone may struggle to do.
-Whether reviewing grammar rules, analyzing sentence structure, practicing vocabulary, or developing writing skills, videos create opportunities to engage more deeply with concepts that may otherwise feel boring, making the experience richer and meaningful.
+Whether reviewing grammar rules, analyzing sentence structure, practicing vocabulary, or developing writing skills, videos create opportunities to engage more deeply with concepts that may otherwise feel boring, making the experience richer and more meaningful.

 Grammar, Punctuation, and Sentence Structure: